"Get off me!" Hermione Granger screamed hysterically as she attempted to kick the man that was warranting such abuse in the face.

 "Are ye sure yah can handle 'er though, Cannon?
 She's such a large, mighty thing!"
 Rawlish and O'Henry burst into chortles before Rawlish added, "And don't be sampling the product before it gets sold, if yer know what I mean!"

-The two men both Apparated out of the clearing without another word.
+The two men both Apparated out of the clearing without another word, eager to avoid more work.

 Staring at the spot they had apparated from in open revulsion for a few seconds, Cannon shuddered in horror.
 He shook his head curtly, dropping down beside the unconscious girl.